- Our Work

 Improve and Diversify Income

 Northern Rangelands Trust promotes diversification of income base through ecotourism and nature-based enterprises to improve livelihoods and increase economic benefit for Northern Rangelands pastoralist communities.
-To date, community conservancies have attracted over $1 million in private sector investment in ecotourism.
+To date, community conservancies have attracted millions of dollars in private sector investment in ecotourism.

-One of the functions of a Community Conservancy is to institute security operations to provide stability to wildlife, residents and visitors to the area.
+One of the functions of a community conservancy is to institute security operations that provide stability for wildlife, residents and visitors to the area.
 Conservancy security teams are hired from the communities in which they serve and are networked and closely linked to Kenya Wildlife Service and Kenya Police.

 Elodie Sampere, Head of Conservation Marketing